TheRockCyberAromry-OTaylor/AWS-Identity-and-Access-Management-IAM-Project/08- Creating IAM user groups in AWS Console.md

 #### 3. **Attach Permissions Policies (Optional)**
 - **Action**: Selected **0 policies** out of 1066 available: NO policy was attached at this stage
-- **Purpose**:Policies defines what actions group members can perform.Attaching  policies to interns should be carefully reviewed,especially if the group is meant for limited access.
+- **Purpose**:Policies defines what actions group members can perform.
+Attaching  policies to a  project group of multi-functional users should be carefully reviewed,to mitigate the risk of privilege escalation

 #### 4. **Review and Create**
 - **Action**: Clicked the **"Create user group"** button.